 The rockers that sit on my front porch have gone through about 13 harsh winters and the tiny bit of paint that was still trying to hang onto them would come off on your backside every time you sat down in one.
-I finally got around to cleaned the chairs and table up and gave them all a fresh coat of paint.
+I finally got around to cleaning the chairs and table and gave them all a fresh coat of paint.

 I rebuilt the backgammon board with MDF and give it a little dimensionality.